clairetay96/url_shortener/README.md

 `docker compose build`

 Subsequently, use `docker compose up` to run the app.

 There may be some errors the first time you run it.

+If url_shortener-django-1 exits with the error `django.db.utils.OperationalError: could not connect to server: Connection refused`, then take the following steps:

+1. Wait until you see the log for `url_shortener-db-1`: `LOG:  database system is ready to accept connections`
-If url_shortener-django-1 exits, use Ctrl+C to quit the server and once the containers have stopped, run `docker compose up` again until you see the message
+2. Use Ctrl+C to quit the server and once the containers have stopped, run `docker compose up` again until you see the message
 ```Starting development server at http://0.0.0.0:8000/
 Quit the server with CONTROL-C.```